DeepSportradar/instance-segmentation-challenge/README.md

 The OM metric is the product of Occluded Instance Recall (OIR), *i.e. the recall of instances appearing visually split*, and the  Disconnected Pixel Recall (DPR), i.e. *the recall of pixels disconnected from the main body of recalled split instances*.

 For a ground-truth instance, its true positive (TP) prediction is that with the highest IoU (and above 0.5), if any.
 All the others are false positives (FP) predictions.
 Ground-truth instances without associated prediction are false negatives (FN).
-In order to penalize FP instances in the metric, the contribution of a disconnected pixel recalled by a TP prediction to the DPR is lowered by higher-confidence FP that include it.
+In order to penalize FP instances in the metric, the contribution of a disconnected pixel recalled by a TP prediction to the DPR is lowered by other FPs that include it.

 ```
 # OM Computation Pseudocode